Darkhaxxor005/Kaliconfiga/README.md

                      Author:Joy Ghoshs
                      Github link:https://github.com/JoyGhoshs/

-0install is a sub tool in kaliconfiga, if user wants to install the following packages then they can use it and I'not the author of 0install.
+0install is a sub tool in kaliconfiga, if user wants to install the following packages then they can use it and I'm not the author of 0install.

                 Main tool Name:Kaliconfiga
                 Mail tool language:Python3